RBACPro/Deodar/README.md

-# Deodar： Enterprise Ready-Authorization Language
+# Deodar: A General Permission Specification Schema

 Deodar is an Enterprise-ready permission specification language based on JSON/Yaml.
 It allows definition of policies of who can do what under what conditions.